 Dog-Friendly: Yes Kid-Friendly: Yes

 Personal Experience: The Bridle Trail really comes as a surprise if you happen to stumble upon it.
-Basically being located in the heart of the city, it’s not the type of place you’d expect to come across in this area.
-This trail is located west of Route 163, and in fact, during parts of the trail you will walk right alongside the freeway and underneath the Cabrillo bridge!
+Basically being located in the heart of the city, it's not the type of place you'd expect to come across in this area.
+This trail is located west of Route 163 in Balboa Park, and in fact, during parts of the trail you will walk right alongside the freeway and underneath the Cabrillo bridge!
 You can access the trail from several points including along Balboa dr. & 6th ave and a spot several yards north of the lawn bowling site.

 I love this trail for so many reasons: the tranquility, unique beauty to San Diego, the flower fields in the springtime, fresh air.
 It all evokes clarity and peace of mind.
 I would not recommend going alone as you will occasionally come across a suspicious person or two.
 Balboa is notorious for lewd activities, such as sexual assaults and drugs.

 Update as of May 2016: I have noticed the trees are dying.
-Turns out that a bark beetle is destroying all of the pines in California from the inside out.
-How devastating!

 The hike is actually right along the freeway much of the time: